-ACCUPLACER “Inside the Test" explains the components of the test.
-Skip down to the description for Reading Comprehension.
+- ACCUPLACER® “Inside the Test" explains the components of the test.
+Skip down to the description for Reading.

-- Another resource on the “Student Practice" page is a link to the “Classic ACCUPLACER Sample Questions for Students," which you can download, print, and use to study.
-Reading Comprehension resources are offered on pages 3-6, and the answer key is on page 19.
+- Another resource is a link to the “Next-Generationi Reading Sample Questions ," which you can download, print, and use to study.
 Complete the practice test and review your answers.
 Take the guide and your answers to the Academic Achievement Center to review with an instructor.

-Reading Comprehension resources and a learn-as-you-go practice test that can be used in the same fashion.
+Reading resources and a learn-as-you-go practice test that can be used in the same fashion.
+Click to the Next Generation Reading.

 - Finally, the Academic Achievement Center (AAC) has resources to help you improve your reading skills.
 Check with the AAC on your campus.